strategineer/personal-website/content/books/2024-04-11/index.md

 guess that's how Arkady Martine writes and her editor was not given the time and support they needed this time to take out the trash.

-Let's look at some examples: " **Mahit said, “Well, that's unexpectedly pleasant, all considered," and didn't go on any further.
+Let's look at some examples: **Mahit said, "Well, that's unexpectedly pleasant, all considered," and didn't go on any further.
 She didn't want to--she couldn't tell Three Seagrass that she was here to spy on the war for Darj Tarats, in order to escape Aknel Amnardbat's surgeons.
 To do worse things for